-Students need to have achieved a minimum of a C grade at GCSE Religious Studies in order to be able to access the course.
+Students need to have achieved a minimum of a C grade at GCSE Religious Studies in order to be able to access the course, and a minimum of Grade C at English Language GCSE.

 Students have a suitable foundation for progression to higher education courses, vocational qualification and direct entry to employment.
-It not only has particular relevance to careers in the caring professions, such as nursing, social work, and teaching, but in any job where you interact with people.
+It not only has particular relevance to careers in the caring professions, such as nursing, social work, teaching, law and medicine but in any job where you interact with people.